-Man using digital ID on a smartphone
+Man with glasses using smartphone to verify digital ID

-7 min
+8 min

 8 Countries With the Most Innovative Digital ID Systems

 What if you could access vital government services or verify your identity anywhere, with just a few clicks?
-Digital ID systems make this a reality, reducing delays and replacing outdated paperwork.

 By 2024, experts predict governments will have issued around 5 billion digital IDs worldwide.